Everything new in life seems to come with a new language, autism is no different and comes with lots confusing autism terminology and acronyms.

 PDA – Pathological Demand Avoidance: A behaviour profile seen within individuals on the autistic spectrum (although some believe it is a separate condition to autism).
 PDD presents as extreme avoidance of everyday requests, demands and expectations, the behaviour is based in anxiety and a need for that individual to be in control.

 PDD – Pervasive developmental disorders: This is the diagnostic category that autism spectrum disorders falls within along with four other disorders all characterised by developmental delays in socialisation and communication.
 Technically not a diagnostic label although sometimes used for young children when there is a hesitation to diagnose a specific PDD such as Autism.

 PDD–NOS – Pervasive development disorder not otherwise specified: This is an old diagnostic category which now falls under autistic spectrum disorders.
 PDD-NOS was often used in the past when an individual displays some or most of the characteristics of autism but did not meet the full criteria.
 In the past it has also been referred to as mild autism.

-PECs – Picture Exchange Communication System: A functional communication system based on applied behaviour analysis (ABA) used for people with difficulties relating to speech and language.
+PECS – Picture Exchange Communication System: A functional communication system used for people with difficulties relating to speech and language.
 It uses pictures which are exchanged with ‘communicative partners’ and teaches how to communicate what they need before moving through different phases of functional communication.

 Resource base or unit: An education provider based within a mainstream school that is specifically for children with additional educational needs, some specialise specifically for children with autism.